-- CHMP issued a positive opinion for DARZALEX® in combination with lenalidomide and dexamethasone as treatment for newly diagnosed adult patients with multiple myeloma who are ineligible for autologous stem cell transplant - Final decision from European Commission expected in the coming months - Opinion based on data from Phase III MAIA study
+- DARZALEX® approved in Europe in combination with lenalidomide and dexamethasone as treatment for adult patients with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant - Approval follows positive opinion by European Committee for Medicinal Products for Human Use (CHMP) in October - · Approval based on data from Phase III MAIA study

-Copenhagen, Denmark; October 18, 2019 - Genmab A/S (Nasdaq: GMAB) announced today that the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has issued a positive opinion recommending broadening the existing marketing authorization for DARZALEX® (daratumumab) in the European Union.
-The recommendation is for the use of DARZALEX in combination with lenalidomide and dexamethasone (Rd) as treatment for newly diagnosed adult patients with multiple myeloma who are ineligible for autologous stem cell transplant (ASCT).
-The Type II variation application, based on the Phase III MAIA (MMY3008) study, was submitted to the EMA by Janssen Pharmaceutica NV in March 2019.
-In August 2012, Genmab granted Janssen Biotech, Inc. an exclusive worldwide license to develop, manufacture and commercialize daratumumab.
+Copenhagen, Denmark; November 19, 2019 - Genmab A/S (Nasdaq: GMAB) announced today that the European Commission (EC) has granted marketing authorization for DARZALEX® (daratumumab) in combination with lenalidomide and dexamethasone (Rd) as treatment for adult patients with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant (ASCT).
+The EC approval follows a positive opinion issued for DARZALEX by the CHMP of the European Medicines Agency (EMA) in October 2019.
+In August 2012, Genmab granted Janssen Biotech, Inc. (Janssen) an exclusive worldwide license to develop, manufacture and commercialize daratumumab.